-Avon Products, Inc. (NYSE:AVP) is hardly the powerful cosmetics brand it once was.
+Avon Products (NYSE:AVP) is hardly the powerful cosmetics brand it once was.
 But remember: Many cheap stocks are often cheap for a reason as they’ve fallen from previous highs.

-That’s because AVP is expected to grow revenues over the next couple of years, even if it’s only in the low single digits, and because earnings are set to soar from just 4-cents-per-share last year to 22-cents per-share in fiscal 2017 and then 36 cents in 2018.
+That’s because AVP is expected to grow revenues over the next couple of years, even if it’s only in the low single digits.

-Sure, Avon stock has fallen on hard times.
-But this is one of the best cheap stocks to buy now based on its current valuation and outlook … so long as you can look past the pain of a few years ago.
+Sure, Avon stock has fallen on hard times, but it’s already up more than doubled since Dec.
+24. This is one of the best cheap stocks to buy now based on its current valuation and outlook, so long as you can look past the pain of a few years ago.